deepakverma007186/deepakverma007186/README.md

 ## About me

-✨ Enjoys building apps in frameworks like React and React Native.Also into building APIs using REST.
+✨ Enjoys building apps in frameworks like React-Native, Expo and React.
+Also into building APIs using REST.

-✨ FullStack Mobile and Web Developer
+✨ Mobile and Web Developer

 <hr>